gdepeute/dae.notes/doc.api-sandbox.crisis24.md

 The endpoint for fetching historical hazards: - https://api-sandbox.disasteraware.com/historical_hazards

-You MUST supply search terms to this endpoint in order to limit the responses to be returned.
-There is a limit of 1000 matches which will be returned.
+You MUST supply a search term to this endpoint in order to limit the matches to be returned.
+There is a limit of 1000 matches which can be returned.
 This endpoint does NOT support paging.

 In order to determine whether your request would return fewer than 1000 matches, it is recommended you use https://api-sandbox.disasteraware.com/hazards_count with the same exact search string, and if it's a valid search, it will return the number of matches in the response.